Last updated on April 8th, 2023 at 03:08 pm

 The following content is for informational purposes only.
 This article is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 If you are having a medical emergency, call your doctor or 911 immediately.

 All children, even in developed nations, are susceptible to vitamin deficiencies.
-For example, about 40% of American children are deficient in vitamin D. And, over 124 million children worldwide suffer from vitamin A deficiency.
+For example, about 60% of American children have suboptimal levels of vitamin D. And, over 124 million children worldwide suffer from vitamin A deficiency.

 Children’s growing bodies need essential vitamins and minerals for their well-being.
 Food is the main source of vitamins and minerals.
 But, supplements can help fill the gap to help prevent the problem of vitamin deficiencies in kids.